kazyon/EarthChain/Whitepaper/README.md

 <br><br>
 <center>
-  <h1>Welcome to Earthchain</h1>
+  <h1>Welcome to Network 3.0</h1>
 </center>
 <br><br>

 [Whitepaper Version 1.0 -alpha]<br><br>

-This is the whitepaper for Earthchain Blockchain, a resource of the Herophilos community.
+This is the whitepaper for Network 3.0 Blockchain, a resource of the Herophilos community.
-Earthchain represents the first step to industrialize blockchain technology, and by creating a lightweight blockchain we know that it will be compatible on all of the devices.
+Network 3.0 represents the first step to industrialize blockchain technology, and by creating a lightweight blockchain we aim to be compatible on all of the devices.

-This is the main source code repository for the Earthchain project.
+This is the main source code repository for the Network 3.0 project.

 ## Notes
-    * Earthchain is still under active development and it is still evolving.
+    * Network 3.0 is still under active development and it is still evolving.
-    * We will be launching a live testnet of the Earthchain protocol in the near future. - [sign up here to join the testnet]
+    * We will be launching a live testnet of the Network 3.0 protocol in the near future. - [sign up here to join the testnet]

 <center>
   <h2>Abstract</h2>